tlswg/draft-deprecate-obsolete-kex/draft-ietf-tls-deprecate-obsolete-kex.md

 # IANA Considerations

-This document makes no requests to IANA.
+This document requests IANA to mark the cipher suites listed in {{appendix-dhe}} as not recommended in the "TLS Cipher Suites" registry.
 Note that all cipher suites listed in
-{{rsa}} and in {{non-ephemeral}} are already marked as not recommended in the "TLS Cipher Suites" registry.
+{{appendix-dh}} and in {{appendix-rsa}} are already marked as not recommended in the registry.

 # Security Considerations {#sec-considerations}